yudai/cf_nise_installer/README.md

 You need to restart your server once after the installation is completed.

-#### Trouble Shooting

-cf_nise_installer uses the master branch of cf-release by default.
-It is sometimes unstable and does not work properly.
-If you encounter a problem during installation, see [an issue](https://github.com/yudai/cf_nise_installer/issues/11) to find known compatibility problems.

 ### Launching Processes

 You can start the processes for your devbox by running the following command in the `cf_nise_installer` directory cloned by the `bootstrap.sh` script: